greenelab/deep-review/sections/05_treat.md

 ### Modeling Metabolism and Chemical Reactivity

-Add a reveiw here of metabolism and chemical reactivity.
+Add a review here of metabolism and chemical reactivity.